 An intensive "hands-on" learning experience designed to fit the individual student's vocational and avocational goals.
 Each student will be given major responsibilities in the areas of technical theatre, stage management, directing, house management, promotion and publicity, box office, etc., under the tutelage of the professional staff at Helena's area theatres.
 Consent of instructor is required.
 Offered fall, spring, or summer term under special arrangement.
 A written report is due upon completion of the internship.
 The grade will be assigned by the professional at the area theatre.
+Fall semester, even-numbered years.

-THT 311 Play Directing 3 Ca
+THT 311 Play Directing